picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 - content
   - *The meat and potatoes of what files will be created and/or modified when scaffolded.
 This is largely fed by the selected options from parameters.*

-Even within those sections, you have a few easy options and I have something that will make it way easier!
+Even within those sections, you have a few easy options and I have something that will make it way easier if you stick around!

 Let's look at some of the sections from the plasterManifest.xml of the template we just ran.

 #### The "metadata" Section

-If we look at the top of the file you'll notice the <span style="color:blue">**metadata**</span> which is some of the data we see when we run `Get-PlasterTemplate`.
+If we look at the top of the file you'll notice the metadata which is some of the data we see when we run `Get-PlasterTemplate`.
 This is pretty self explanatory.

 ```xml
 <metadata>